applitools/eyes-cypress/README.md

     });
     ```

-- `matchLevel` (optional): The method to use when comparing two screenshots, which expresses the extent to which the two images are expected to match.
-Possible values are `Strict`, `Exact`, `Layout` and `Content`.
-Read more about match levels [here](http://support.applitools.com/customer/portal/articles/2088359).

 - `layout` (optional): A single or an array of regions to match as [layout level.](https://help.applitools.com/hc/en-us/articles/360007188591-Match-Levels) For example:

     ```js